ecgalaxy/nodejs/README.md

 ECGALAXY team.

-note: This role is a fork of https://github.com/geerlingguy/ansible-role-nodejs.
+note: This role is inspired to https://github.com/geerlingguy/ansible-role-nodejs.